ashtn/rolodex/README.md

   - E-mail address
   - Phone number
 - Have a single instance of `Contact` created from static data.
-- Have a Backbone **View** subclass called `ContactView`.
-- Display a single contact card on the contact list.
-This contact card should:
-  - Be implemented by using `Contact` and `ContactView` together.
-  - Show the name only, no other contact details.
+- Render the instance of contact using an Underscore Template

 ### Wave 2
 When wave 2 is complete your application should:
 - Have a Backbone **Collection** subclass called `Rolodex`.
 This collection should use the model `Contact`.
 - Display a list of contact cards (as in Wave 1) using the `Rolodex` collection.
 This list should update when a new entry is added to collection.
+- Have a Backbone **View** subclass called `ContactView`.
+- Display a each contact card on the contact list.
+This contact card should:
+  - Be implemented by using `Contact` and `ContactView` together.
+  - Show the name only, no other contact details.
 - Have a form for creating new contacts.
 The form should:
   - Have inputs fields for each attribute on `Contact`.
   - Have "Save" and "Cancel" buttons.